mordori/Hive-Helsinki/libft/README.md

 # libft

-A library of commonly used standard and additional utility functions from libc recreated in C. Includes a full test suite.
+> A library of commonly used standard and additional utility functions from libc recreated in C.

 ##